state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cp cybergis-scripts.git/profile/cybergis-scripts.sh /etc/profile.d/
 ```

 Log out completely and log back in.
 Remember to become root again (`sudo su -`).
 The CyberGIS scripts should now be in every user's path.
 We now need to create an account to run GeoNode.
+You don't execute any commands as the "rogue" user during installation.
+Execute every command as root.

 ```
 cybergis-script-init-rogue.sh prod user
 ```

+You're still root right?
 We now need to install RVM (Ruby Version Manager).
 RVM is used to install Ruby GEM dependencies.
 Chef also uses ruby to manage the integration of custom ROGUE components with a vanilla GeoNode.

 ```
 cybergis-script-init-rogue.sh prod rvm
 reboot
 ```

 Make sure to reboot the server at this point to ensure the Ruby enviornment is set up properly.  **Do not just log out and log back in**.
 Next, install the Ruby GEM dependencies.
 The GEM dependencies that need to be installed at this point are Ruby, chef, solve, nokogiri, and berkshelf.
 The following command will install them all.
+Remember to become root again (`sudo su -`).

 ```